uw-thalesians/perceptia-servers/database/redis/README.md

 # Redis

-This directory contains the code used to manage the redis instances used by the application back-end.
+This directory contains the code used to manage the redis instances used by the application backend.

 ## Getting Started